 Under party rules, the 30-day membership requirement does not apply to precinct delegates, Democratic elected officials, or Democratic nominees to partisan office.
 Those individuals may become members prior to credentialing at the convention.

+March = committees and convention structure are put in place.
 County and district conventions are held on or before March 28, 2026 — but they do not select the endorsed statewide candidates.
+Instead, those conventions:

 In other words, the March conventions organize the internal framework of the endorsement convention.